bio208fs-class/Bio208_Fall2022/workbook/lecture04-notes.md

 # go immediately to the next line when a comment line is encountered
 /^#/ { next  }

+# Combining two regular expression with an "AND" operator (&&)
 # !~ /<regex>/ means "doesn't match the regular expresssion
 $8 ~ /^Drosophila/ && $8 !~ /melanogaster/ { print $8 }
 ```

+Explanation of the Awk program:
+* `next` is statement that causes awk to stop evaluating any further rules for the current line and go to the next line
+* We combined two regular expressions using the `&&` (AND) operator
+  * The OR operator is '||'
+* `!~ /<regex>/` means doesn't match the regular expresssion

-We can combine this with `sort` and `uniq` to get a count of each non-melanogaster Drosophila species
+We can combine this awk program with `sort` and `uniq` to get a count of each non-melanogaster Drosophila species

 ```
 $ awk -f non_melanogaster.awk assembly_summary_genbank.txt | sort | uniq -c